Cookie Consent by Free Privacy Policy Generator Live Upgrades in NCache with 100% Uptime

 </configuration>

 After both clusters have fully synchronized, you need to take a subset of the clients and migrate it all to the new version cache cluster.
 Once they have been migrated, you need to immediately stop all clients connected to the old versions.
-This cache client migration through active-passive bridge ensures that there is no data loss and no interruption in the client application operations.
+This cache client migration through an active-passive Bridge ensures that there is no data loss and no interruption in the client application operations.

 That should be your last step in using the Live Upgrade feature of NCache to upgrade your existing cache cluster.